apache/pekko/README.md

 ## Building from Source

+The CI build is Linux based (Ubuntu) and most Pekko developers use Macs or Linux machines.
+There have been reports of issues when building with Windows ([#829](https://github.com/apache/incubator-pekko/issues/829)).

 ### Prerequisites
 - Make sure you have installed a Java Development Kit (JDK) version 11 or later.
 - Make sure you have [sbt](https://www.scala-sbt.org/) installed and using this JDK.